kitsook/estpi/README.md

 ```
 So pi can be estimated by:
 ```
-pi = 4 * "points inside the circle" / "total number of the points"
+pi = 4 * "points inside the circle" / "total number of points"
 ```
 For ease of calculation, we can just consider a quarter of the circle with r = 1 and the enclosing square with sides of 1.